balance-simc/Balance-SimC/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Beta Question
+name: Question
-about: Questions related to balance druids for the Shadowlands BETA version of SimC
+about: Questions related to balance druids for SimC, the APL, or the charts
 title: ''
-labels: BETA, Question
+labels: Question
 assignees: ''

 ---